Applying to the College Prep Program

 Recommenders are asked to evaluate the student with respect to their academic performance/potential, character, integrity and behavior.

 NOTE: The nomination and letter of recommendation cannot be provided by the same person.
 Recommendation letters should be submitted only after College Prep has notified a student that they have been selected to move forward in the application process.

 After applications are reviewed, eligible students will be invited to the next round in the application process—to attend a virtual or in-person (COVID restrictions permitting) interview with College Prep Program staff.
-Interviews for the incoming cohort will be held Saturday February 27, 2021, 9AM – 5PM and Sunday February 28, 1PM – 5PM.
-Students will be notified of a scheduled interview time block for one of the listed days.
+Students will be notified of a scheduled interview time block for one of multiple interview dates.

 Application materials and interview notes will be considered in the Program’s enrollment decisions.
-Of the students interviewed, 50 will be selected to enroll in the College Prep Program’s incoming class, Cohort 8!
-Students will be notified by mid-March, 2021 of the enrollment decisions.
+Of the students interviewed, 50 will be selected to enroll in the College Prep Program’s incoming class.
+Students are notified by mid-March of the enrollment decisions.